knative/eventing-contrib/contrib/kafka/samples/README.md

-# Kafka - Source
+# Apache Kafka - Source
-The Kafka Event source enables Knative Eventing integration with Kafka.
-When an message is produced to Kafka, the Kafka Event Source will consume the produced message and post that message the corresponding event sink.
+The Apache Kafka Event source enables Knative Eventing integration with Apache Kafka.
+When an message is produced to Apache Kafka, the
+Apache Kafka Event Source will consume the produced message and post that message the corresponding event sink.

-This sample demonstrates how to configure, deploy, and use the Kafka Event Source with a Knative Service.
+This sample demonstrates how to configure, deploy, and use the Apache Kafka Event Source with a Knative Service.

 ## Build and Deploy Steps
 ### Prerequisites
-1. An existing instance of Kafka must be running to use the Kafka Event Source.
+1. An existing instance of Apache Kafka must be running to use the Apache Kafka Event Source.
-    - In order to consume and produce messages, a topic must be created on the Kafka instance.
+    - In order to consume and produce messages, a topic must be created on the Apache Kafka instance.
-    - A list of brokers corresponding to Kafka instance must be obtained.
+    - A list of brokers corresponding to Apache Kafka instance must be obtained.
 2. Install the `ko` CLI for building and deploying purposes.
     ```
     go get github.com/google/go-containerregistry/cmd/ko